Knowledge, Justification, and Adequate Reasons: A Simple Logic of Reason-Based Belief

 \subsection{Consistency of Reasons}

 One interesting theorem of $\RBB$ is the principle

 of \emph{reason consistency}.
-This principle says that if an agent believes reasons $r$ and $s$ are adequate, then $r$ and $s$ cannot support contradictory assertions.
-Intuitively, the derivability of \eqref{eq:RC} follows because (RB) requires that an agent who believes a reason also believes everything that the reason supports and (D) requires that an agent not have contradictory beliefs.
+This principle says that if an agent believes reasons $r$ and $s$ are adequate, then she cannot believe that $r$ and $s$ support contradictory assertions.
+Intuitively, the derivability of \eqref{eq:RC} follows because (BA) requires that an agent who accepts a reason and believes that reason to support a formula must also believe that formula, and (D) requires that an agent not have contradictory beliefs.
 Notice that if we take $r=s$ in \eqref{eq:RC}, then we obtain a statement provably equivalent to

-which says that a reason believed to be adequate is internally consistent.
+which says that a reason believed to be adequate is believed to be internally consistent.

-If the agent does not believe $r$ is a adequate reason, then $r$ can be internally inconsistent (i.e., we can have that $r$ is a reason to believe both $\varphi$ and $\lnot\varphi$ for some formula $\varphi$).
+If the agent does not believe $r$ is a adequate reason, then she can believe that $r$ is internally inconsistent.
 Put another way, the formula

 is consistent with our theory.
-Similarly, if the agent believes $r$ is an adequate reason but does not believe $s$ is an adequate reason, then our theory does not rule out the possibility that $r$ and $s$ are inconsistent.
+Similarly, if the agent believes $r$ is an adequate reason but does not believe $s$ is an adequate reason, then our theory does not rule out the possibility that she believes $r$ and $s$ are inconsistent.
 That is,

 is also consistent with our theory.

 Finally, since the theory $\RBB$ is consistent (and hence does not prove both $\varphi$ and $\lnot\varphi$ for some formula $\varphi$),\footnote{Consistency of $\RBB$ follows by soundness (Theorem~\ref{theorem:RBB-determinacy}).} any adequate reason is internally consistent.
 That is,